 The architects and planners faced a number of challenges due to the demanding location of the site and developed an innovative solution that positions the building at the highest level both architecturally and functionally.

-An outstanding example of modern and sustainable construction in an urban environment, which was rightly awarded the BREEAM "Outstanding" standard.
+A prime example of modern and sustainable construction in an urban environment, which was rightly awarded the BREEAM "Outstanding" standard.